Newrite/RaceCompatibilityCondition/README.md

 **RuntimePatchRacesStat** - Transfers from main race such characteristics as skill values, health - magic - stamina, spells \ abilities, keywords (but it adds those keywords which are not present on the race from the mod, does not replace keywords which are already present on the race) and attack data of the race.

-**RuntimePatchArmorAddons** - automatically adds mod races for which there is a config, in armor addons in which this race is not, provided that the armor in which is this armor addon, there is no armor addon with this race.
-That is, the plugin searches just the armor, not the armor addons themselves.
-Fully compatible with **ArmoryDataManipulator**  as it is executed after it.
-Also, you can change the slots in the array, and in the game open the main menu (that on ESC), will update armor addons, and they will be patched already based on the new values.
+**RuntimePatchArmorAddons** - automatically adds races from the config to those armor addons that do not have them.
+Fully compatible with **ArmoryDataManipulator** because it is executed after it.
+You can also change the slots in the array, and in the game to open close the main menu (that on ESC), will update armor addons, and they will be patched already based on the new values.

 Now let's look at the **UBE_Breton** race config.